politicalcn/china-politics/East Turkestan.md

 - "Chinese Tartary" source: Bellér-Hann, Ildikó (2008).
 "Place and People".
 Community Matters in Xinjiang, 1880-1949: Towards a Historical Anthropology of the Uyghur.
 Brill. pp. 35–38, 44–45.
 - "Huijiang" source: Millward, James A. (2007).
 Eurasian Crossroads:A History of Xinjiang.
 Columbia University Press. pp. ix–x, 95.
 - Xinjiang

+# Second republic
+Ehmetjan Qasimi explained that the people of East Turkistan had risen in rebellion only to secure their rights under the Chinese constitution.
+(Benson, Linda (1990).
+The Ili Rebellion: the Moslem challenge to Chinese authority in Xinjiang, 1944-1949.
+M.E.
+Sharpe.
+ISBN 0-87332-509-5.)